gabrielanakasato/route-optimization/README.md

 <h1 align="center">OptRotas</h1>

 <p align="center">
-OptRotas is an app that finds tries to find the best route given locations and period of time
+OptRotas is an app that tries to find the best route given locations and period of time
 </p>
 <p align="center">
 It was created as the final project for the Ironhack Data Analytics Bootcamp.